X

 Show you care about their opinions

 Listen to your customers on social networks and monitor your brand and product mentions to understand what they feel about you.
 You could also create customer satisfaction surveys on your website, social accounts, or email.
-Use their feedback to improve your customer support, marketing, and your products and, in this way, increase their satisfaction.
+Use their feedback to improve your customer support, marketing, and products and, in this way, increase their satisfaction.

 Build a customer loyalty program

-A customer loyalty program rewards customers that are continuously buying from you.
+A customer loyalty program rewards customers who are continuously buying from you.
 The more they buy from you, the more they are incentivized.
 This practice keeps your shoppers satisfied, as it shows them that you value their loyalty.
-There are different types of loyalty programs, such as point programs, tiered programs, value-based programs, and you should always choose ones that resonate with your target audience.
+There are different types of loyalty programs, such as point programs, tiered programs, and value-based programs, and you should always choose ones that resonate with your target audience.

 Have a social responsibility strategy